 6.2.6.
-Deaths between Waves 1 and Waves 4
+Deaths between Wave 1 and Wave 5

-Declines in the NIDS-CRAM weighted population between Wave 1 and Wave 4 are due to deaths and emigration.
-Using the original sample and the scaled weights across the waves, the sampling team find that 130,000 individuals died between Wave 1 and Wave 2, 260,000 died between Wave 2 and Wave 3 and 225,000 died between Wave 3 and Wave 4.
-This means that an estimated 615,000 people died between Wave 1 and Wave 4.
-These estimates are based on relatively small samples and so should be treated with caution.
+Declines in the NIDS-CRAM weighted population between Wave 1 and Wave 5 are due to deaths and emigration.
+Using the original sample and the scaled weights across the waves, the sampling team estimate that 130,000 individuals died between Wave 1 and Wave 2, 260,000 died between Wave 2 and Wave 3, 245,000 died between Wave 3 and Wave 4 and 55,000 died between Wave 4 and Wave 5.
+This means that an estimated 690,000 people died between Wave 1 and Wave 5.
+These estimates are based on relatively small samples and so should be treated with caution - 274 individuals from the sample of 7,073 successfully interviewed in Wave 1 were found to have died by Wave 5.

 It is possible to sense check the NIDS-CRAM death estimates against the Medical Research Council (MRC) weekly death data that has been produced since the beginning of the COVID-19 pandemic.
 The MRC releases weekly death data for individuals aged 1+.
 NIDS-CRAM surveys only those 18 and older so the numbers are not directly comparable.
-The NIDS-CRAM surveys for each wave were also undertaken over 6 weeks meaning that using the MRC data to find out exactly how many died between each NIDS-CRAM wave is not straightforward.
-The MRC data shows that roughly 75,000 people died between NIDS-CRAM Wave 1 and Wave 2, 190,000 died between Wave 2 and Wave 3 whilst 200,000 died between Wave 3 and Wave 4.
-Thus, a total of 480,000 people died between NIDS-CRAM Wave 4.
+The NIDS-CRAM surveys for Waves 1-4 were undertaken over 6 weeks and Wave 5 over 4 weeks.
+This means that using the MRC data to find out exactly how many died between each NIDS-CRAM wave is not straightforward.
+The MRC data shows that roughly 75,000 people died between NIDS-CRAM Wave 1 and Wave 2, 190,000 died between Wave 2 and Wave 3, 200,000 died between Wave 3 and Wave 4 and 35,000 died between Wave 4 and Wave 5 (there was only a month between the end of Wave 4 and the start of Wave 5).
+A total of roughly 500,000 people died between NIDS-CRAM Wave 1 and Wave 5.

-The NIDS-CRAM estimates are thus around 28% higher, and even slightly larger than 28% when one considers the MRC data includes deaths of individuals aged between 1 and 17.
+The NIDS-CRAM estimates are thus around 38% higher, and even slightly larger than 38% when one considers the MRC data includes deaths of individuals aged between 1 and 17.
 The sampling team's conclusion is that the estimates from NIDS-CRAM are an overestimate but given the small sample size they are not unreasonable.